Vocal Cord Lesions

 We Can Help

 Physicians at The Mount Sinai Hospital have extensive experience treating diseases of the larynx, including larynx cancer.
-U.S. News & World Report ranks Mount Sinai 10th in the nation for Ear, Nose and Throat/Head and Neck Surgery.
+U.S. News & World Report ranks Mount Sinai among the best in the nation for Ear, Nose and Throat/Head and Neck Surgery.
 Call us at 212-241-9425 to schedule an appointment.
 We are conveniently located on the Upper East Side of New York City.

 Eugen Grabscheid MD Voice Center